 - Frying murukku

-If you are planning to use packaged urad dal flour, then move to the second main step of making dough.
+If you are planning to use packaged urad dal flour, move to the second main step of making the dough.

 1. Heat a small frying pan or kadai.
-Keep the heat to its lowest and add 3 tablespoons urad dal (40 grams).
+Keep the heat to its lowest and add 3 tablespoons (40 grams) urad dal.

-2. Begin to dry roast urad dal and keep stirring often when roasting the lentils.
+2. Begin to dry roast urad dal.
+Stir often, while roasting the lentils.

-3. Roast urad dal till they become aromatic or are light golden.
-Do not brown them.
-Transfer to a plate and let the roasted urad dal cool at room temperature.
+3. Roast urad dal till fragrant or light golden.
+Do not brown.
+Transfer to a plate and let the roasted urad dal cool to room temperature.

-4. Then take the roasted urad dal in a small dry grinder jar or a small chutney grinder jar or a small blender.
+4. Then, take the roasted urad dal in a small dry grinder jar, small chutney grinder jar or a small blender.

 5. Grind to a fine flour.
 Set aside.
 Ensure that the flour texture is fine.
-A coarser or gritty texture will tear the dough while shaping.
+A coarse or gritty texture will tear the dough while shaping.

-6. Meanwhile, spread oil on the murukku disc.
-This is a one star shaped disc and will be a part of the murruku maker that you have.
+6. Meanwhile, spread oil on the disc of a ‘murukku maker.’
+This is a one star-shaped disc and will be a part of the murukku maker that you have.

-9. Also add the prepared, homemade urad dal flour to the same sieve.
+9. Also, add the prepared urad dal flour to the same sieve.

-10. Next add ¼ teaspoon red chili powder, ¼ teaspoon asafoetida powder (can also add ⅛ teaspoon) and ½ teaspoon salt or add as per taste.
+10. Next, add ¼ teaspoon red chili powder, ¼ teaspoon or ⅛ teaspoon asafoetida and ½ teaspoon salt or as per taste.

 11. Sift the dry ingredients twice.

 13. Mix everything very well.
-Then with your fingertips mix the ghee in the flour evenly.
+With your fingertips, mix the ghee in the flour evenly.
 The mixture should resemble breadcrumbs.

-14. Hold a small portion of the murukku mixture in your palms and it should hold itself together.
+14. Take a small portion of the mixture in your palms and it should hold itself together.
 It should not break or fall apart.

-If it breaks or falls apart, then add 1 to 2 teaspoons more of the ghee.
+If it breaks or falls apart, add 1 to 2 teaspoons more ghee.
 Mix again very well and then check.

 16. Keep on adding water in parts and knead very well.

 18. Knead to a smooth and soft dough.
-Also keep the dough slightly moist, but do not make too moist or sticky dough as then the murukku will absorb more oil.
+Also, keep the dough slightly moist, but do not make it too moist or sticky as then the murukulu will absorb more oil.

-19. Now divide the dough in two parts and add first part in murukku maker.
+19. Now, divide the dough in 2 parts and add first part in the murukku maker.
 Cover the second part of dough with a kitchen towel.

-20. Before you begin to shape the murukku, take oil as required for deep frying in a kadai (wok) or frying pan.
-Begin to heat oil.
+20. Before you begin to shape the murukulu, begin to heat oil as required for deep frying in a kadai (wok) or frying pan.

 Keep the oil on a low or medium-low heat, so that it does not become too hot.
 Use any high-smoke point neutral flavored oil.

 Use butter paper or parchment paper squares.
-Cut them and keep ready before you make murukku.
+Cut them and keep ready before you make murukulu.

-Press the murukku maker and move in rounds to get the concentric circles or spiral shape on the paper squares.
+Press the murukku maker and move in rounds to get the concentric circles or spirals on the paper squares.
 Break the dough towards the end and press it to the last concentric circle of the spiral.

-TIP 1 – If the murukku breaks while forming them, this means that the dough does not have enough moisture.
-Add 1 or 2 tablespoons of water and knead the dough again.
+Tip 1 – If the Murukku breaks while forming, this means that the dough does not have enough moisture.
+Add 1 or 2 tablespoons water and knead the dough again.

-21. Make a batch of murukku.
-Example, make 3 to 5 murukku that you will be frying.
+21. Make a batch of Murukku.
+Example, make 3 to 5 Murukkus that you will be frying.

-22. Next test the hotness of the oil.
+22. Next, test the temperature of the oil.
 Add a small piece of the dough in the oil and it should come up gradually.

-23. Take the butter paper with the murukku in your hands.
-Then take a small to medium sized wooden spatula and place it on the murukku gently.
+23. Take the butter paper with the murukulu in your hands.
+Then, take a small to medium size wooden spatula and place it on the Murukku gently.

 25. Lift the butter paper gently.

-27. Now gently tilt or place the spatula in oil, so that the murukku slids in the oil.
+27. Now, gently tilt or place the spatula in hot oil, so that the Murukulu slides in the oil.

-28. Add the remaining murukku also in this manner.
+28. Add the remaining Murukku in this manner.

-29. Fry on a medium heat or at a temperature of 180 to 190 degrees Celsius.
+29. Fry on medium heat or at a temperature of 180 to 190 degrees C.

-30. When they turn light golden, then flip them gently with a slotted ladle or perforated spoon.
-Do not flip them early as they can break while turning over.
+30. When they turn light golden, flip gently with a slotted ladle or perforated spoon.
+Do not flip them early, as they can break while turning over.

 31. Fry the second side.

-32. Fry the murukku till the oil stops sizzling or till they become crisp and golden.
-Do not brown them too much.
+32. Fry the Murukku till the oil stops sizzling or it becomes crisp and golden.
+Do not brown too much.
 Turn over as needed for even frying.

-TIP 3 – Check the first batch of murukku after they have been fried.
-If it looks that they has absorbed more oil or they break in the oil, then add some rice flour, about 1 to 2 tablespoons and knead again.
-This happens if too much fat has gone in the dough.
+Tip 3 – Check the first batch after frying.
+If it looks that it has absorbed more oil or are breaking in the oil, add about 1 to 2 tablespoons rice flour and knead again.
+This happens if too much fat is added in the dough.

-33. Remove with a slotted spoon draining extra oil in the kadai or pan itself.
-This way fry the murukku in batches.
+33. Remove with a slotted spoon draining extra oil in the kadai itself.
+This way, fry in batches.

-34. Place the fried murukku on kitchen paper towels to soak extra or excess oil.
+34. Place the fried Murukku on kitchen paper towels to soak excess oil.

-35. Once they cool at room temperature, then store murukku in an airtight container or jar at room temperature.
+35. Once they cool to room temperature, store them in an airtight container or jar.

 These keep well for a couple of weeks at room temperature.
 But make sure that they are stored in an airtight jar or container so that they do not soften.